About Katie

 ABOUT

-The role she considers as her first 'professional' position came at this moment, working as a leader on the production team of #DanceConnect; a digital enquiry that discovered what collaboration was possible in a digital context across styles, lead by DanceXchange (now FABRIC) and Arts Connect, as part of the Dance Leaders Group.
+Her first professional role came as a leader on the production team for #DanceConnect: a bold, digital exploration of cross-style collaboration led by DanceXchange (now FABRIC) and Arts Connect, as part of the Dance Leaders Group.
+It was the start of a fast-moving, exciting journey.

-Following this, Katies work escalated extremely quickly.
-She moved from Operations Assistant at Big Difference Company to Assistant Producer for ArtLincs Festival of Creativity, and then Producer at Creative Academies Network, leading on the HomeGrown31 programme.
-During this period Katie also secured several of her own commissions from China Plate Theatre, Warwick Arts Centre and Creative Black Country, working with various communities for artistic projects.
+From there, Katie’s career gathered pace.
+She progressed from Operations Assistant at Big Difference Company to Assistant Producer for the ArtLincs Festival of Creativity, and then to Producer at Creative Academies Network, where she led the dynamic HomeGrown31 programme.
+Alongside these roles, she secured commissions with China Plate Theatre, Warwick Arts Centre, and Creative Black Country, producing work with communities through a wide range of artistic approaches.

 "Katie is an astute, committed, organised and creative person, excelling at 'making things happen', and passionate about supporting others to create amazing work, on our streets and stages.
 Give Katie a call if you need a job well done - whatever your project or idea - she can help you bring it to life."